vim/vim/src/testdir/README.txt

 At 4), to run a test in GUI, add "GUI_FLAG=-g" to the make command.

+TIP: When you add a test in a test_<subject>.vim file, in most cased you can test your newly added test within Vim.
+For example, if you add Test_foo() in test_termdebug.vim, you can do the following:

+  vim --clean # Start vim with no plugins loaded
+  :cd src/testdir # assuming that you are in the vim root folder :e test_termdebug.vim
+  :source %
+  :call Test_foo()

 What you can use (see test_assert.vim for an example):